rakib2067/Typescript/README.md

   - The `noEmitOnError` property prevents our code from compiling in the case of errors

 - Now that we've configured our settings, we can just type `tsc`, to compile all our code at once since, we've specified the rootDir

+#### Debugging TypeScript in VSCode

+- In `tsconfig.json` enable the `sourceMap` property

+  - By doing this, upon compilation a source map file will also be generated which will map our TS code to our compiled JS code

+- Now, we can set breakpoints in our code and launch the debugger using the Node preset
+- Doing this will create a `launch.json` file
+- In this file we need to add `"preLaunchTask:": "tsc: build - tsconfig.json"`
+- We can now launch the debugger using F5